miking-lang/miking/README.md

 a function returns a two-dimensional sequence, the inner sequences must all have the same size (otherwise they would have different types).
-As this is not required by MExpr, there are situations where one may need to provide additional information in PMExpr to help the Futhark compiler.
+As this is not required by MExpr, there are situations where one may need to provide additional information in MExpr to help the Futhark compiler.

 Such information is provided through `utest` expressions of specific shapes.
 The idea is that, when the program is compiled in debug mode, the `utest`